chelseanadine/ecommerce-website/accessibility-testing-report.md

 ## Tasks

-1. Click a "Buy Now" button on the buttons.html page
+1. Click the first "Buy Now" button on the buttons.html page
 2. Click the "Home" page link on the header.html page
 3. Click the "Keep Shopping" button on the cart.html page